Currently Documented Edition Signature and Seal Markings:

 In Japanese all kinds of land-grown (thereby excluding rice) grains, such as barley, wheat, rye, etc. are called 麦, mugi

 , are the ears or seed heads of any of these.

 From the distinctive shape of the seed heads, it is evident that Rakusan was depicting barley rather than one of the other grains.

 All Dandelions (genus Taraxacum) are referred to in Japanese as 蒲公英, タンポポ, たんぽぽ, tanpopo; (蒲公英 can also be read ほこうえい, hakouei).

-Here an adult is shown bringing food to a nest built on the ground in a weedy grainfield and containing six baby birds.
+Here an adult skylark is shown bringing food to a nest built on the ground in a weedy grainfield and containing six baby birds.

 In its beak the skylark parent bird has brought at least three small, winged insects which are not mentioned in the title-caption.

 These are rendered with sufficient detail that it is possible to identify some of them more closely.